pranavpratheekmalleboyina/NLP_Keyword_Extraction/README.md

 python app.py
 ```
 The server would run on `http://127.0.0.1:5000`

 ## Usage
+1. Navigate to `http://127.0.0.1:5000` in your browser.
+2. Upload a file in `.txt` format or search the keyword that you want to search.
+3. View the extracted keywords in the results page.

 ## Folder Structure
+- **app.py:** Main application file <br>
+- **templates:/** HTML templates for rendering the web pages<br>
+    - `index.html`: The homepage where the file uploading and keyword searching.
+    - `keywords.html`:The page where the keyword results are displayed.
+- **static:** Folder for static files such as Javascript and CSS.

 ## Dependencies
+- `Flask`: Web Framework for Python
+- `NLTK`: Library for text processing(tokens,stopwords)
+- `scikit-learn`: Provides CountVectorizer and TfIdfTransformer for keyword extraction.
+- `pickle`: Used to load and save pre-trained models (`tfidf_transformer.pkl`, `count_vector.pkl` and `feature_names.pkl`).

 ## Training Data
+ The initial data was trained on text data from academic data.
+Preprocessing steps were applied to filter out custom stop words and transform text using stemming and tokenization.

 ## Model Files
+The project uses the following pickle files , used for loading the pre-trained model components:<br>
+- `feature_names.pkl`: contains a list of feature names obtained from the trained vocabulary.<br>
+- `count_vector.pkl`: contains the word vectors for the vocabulary. <br>
+- `tfidf_transformer.pkl`: for identifying the most significant keywords based on the tf-idf word scores.<br>

 ## Contribution
+Open for improvements and new ideas.
+If interested to contribute to this project, please fork the repository and submit a pull request.